 Because this is a small business with just one graphic designer working on it (me!) this is sufficient to start building a really solid brand.
 It’s likely to evolve and expand over time with more pages being added to the brand identity style guide as the business grows.

 Now we bring everything together in the styleguide.
 This is clear way to bring everything together in one place so people that are working on the brand can easily see all of the brand identity components.
 Because this one is relatively small, I’ve created a one page styleguide (this is also called a stylesheet).
 As the business and the brand grows and there’s more people working on the brand collateral, the styleguide will likely be expanded into a booklet with multiple pages.

 If you’d like to learn some more about styleguides, I’d suggest looking at the styleguides of some big businesses with strong branding.
 Styleguides can be hard to find, because they’re not designed for the general public to see, but if you Google the name of the company plus “styleguide PDF” they’ll often come up!
 Pintrest is also a great place to find smaller styleguides, by searching for “stylesheets” or “branding”.

 Now that the brand identity and styleguide (ie. the “instruction manual”) has been created, it is so much easier to go ahead and roll out the brand identity across the website, social media, advertising and packaging.
-These items are still in development so I can’t show them to you at the moment, but I’ll come back and update the post once they’ve been created so that you can see how all of these visual elements translate into the brand identity collateral items.

 I hope this helps to clear up any confusion you might have about the difference between branding and a logo.
 If you have any questions please contact me and I’ll be happy to help!